-Do you think this should be thrown away?
+Do you think toilet paper rolls should be thrown away?

 Think twice!